 - b.
-Enter the password in the Password and Confirm Password fields. - If the LDAP server type is Active Directory, and if you do not know the authorized user's full LDAP Distinquished Name: - Click Find Distinguished Name in the Distinguished Name Auto Discovery frame to open the Distinguished Name Auto Discovery pop-up box (see Fig. 3-8). - b.
-Enter the administrator's User Name (e.g. administrator). - c.
-Enter the Domain Name (e.g. logo.com).
+Enter the password in the Password and Confirm Password fields. - If the LDAP server type is Active Directory, and if you do not know the authorized user's full LDAP Distinguished Name: - a.
+Click Find Distinguished Name in the Distinguished Name Auto Discovery frame to open the Distinguished Name Auto Discovery box (see Fig. 3-8). - b.
+Enter the administrator's User Name (e.g. administrator). - Enter the Domain Name (e.g. logo.com).
 This field displays greyed out if it was already included on the Address Info tab. - d.
 Enter the password in the Password and Confirm Password fields. - e.
-Click Find Distinguished Name to perform the

-98 M86 SECURITY USER GUIDE search for the LDAP Distinguished Name.
-If the administrator's user name and password are successfully retrieved, the pop-up box closes and the fields on this tab become populated with appropriate data.
+Click Find Distinguished Name to perform the search for the LDAP Distinguished Name.
+If the administrator's user name and password are successfully retrieved, the box closes and the fields on this tab become populated with appropriate data.